espnet/espnet/README.md

 Note that all of the samples uses Griffin-Lim Algorithm to convert wav.
 Not yet applied neural vocoders.

-If you want to check more samples, please access and browse [our google drive](https://drive.google.com/open?id=1bQGuqH92xuxOX__reWLP4-cif0cbpMLX).
+If you want to check more samples, please access [our google drive](https://drive.google.com/open?id=1bQGuqH92xuxOX__reWLP4-cif0cbpMLX).

 All of the pretrained models which generate the above samples are also available in [our google drive](https://drive.google.com/open?id=1k9RRyc06Zl0mM2A7mi-hxNiNMFb_YzTF).